carlosas/phpat/doc/WHAT_TO_TEST.md

 ![MVC](img/mvc.png)

 If you are using a MVC approach, you could ensure that both model and view are not coupled to controllers.
-You also might want to check that they are not coupled to each other
+You also might want to check that they are not coupled to each other:

 >Classes with name App\\Model\\* and classes with name App\\View\\* must not depend on classes with name App\\Controller\\*